pyOpenSci/lessons/github-git/your-first-contribution.md

 First, identify and get to know the repository you want to contribute to.
 Use the [pyOpenSci learning repository](https://github.com/pyOpenSci/pyos-demo-package-contribute) to test out the process.

 [Getting to know that repository](get-to-know-repo) will save you and the maintainers time when you make your first contribution.
-Ideally, the contribution process is well-documented in the repo, which will help you get started quickly and minimize the questions you must ask the maintainer team.
+Ideally, the repository has documented the types of contributions they welcome and how they want contributions to happen.
+Reading through that documentation first will help you get started quickly and minimize the questions you ask the maintainer team.
+Most often, the best place for a new contributor to start, regardless of their experience contributing, is the [contributing guide](https://www.pyopensci.org/python-package-guide/documentation/repository-files/contributing-file.html) and the [README file](https://www.pyopensci.org/python-package-guide/documentation/repository-files/readme-file-best-practices.html).

-:::{button-link} get-to-know-repo
+:::{button-link} get-to-know-repo.html
 :color: primary
 :shadow: